mapic/dockerized/README.md

     Mapic is an Open Source Web Map Engine.
 </p>
 <p align="center">
-    Learn more @ https://mapic.io.
     For a technical overview, see the <a href="https://github.com/mapic/mapic/wiki/Mapic-Techincal-Overview">wiki</a>.
 </p>

 ## Install